Birth name

-The birth certificate of Marilyn Monroe displays her name at birth: Norma Jeane Mortenson.
+The birth certificate of Marilyn Monroe displays her birth name: Norma Jeane Mortenson.

-The birth name is the name of the person given upon their birth.
-The term may be applied to the surname, the given name or to the entire name.
-Where births are required to be officially registered, the entire name entered onto a births register or birth certificate may by that fact alone become the person's legal name.
-The assumption in the Western world is often that the name from birth (or perhaps from baptism or brit milah) will persist to adulthood in the normal course of affairs—either throughout life or until marriage.
-Some possible changes concern middle names, diminutive forms, changes relating to parental status (due to one's parents' divorce or adoption by different parents), and changes related to gender transition.
-Matters are very different in some cultures in which a birth name is for childhood only, rather than for life.
+A birth name is the name of a person given when they are born.
+The term may be applied to the surname, the given name, or the full name.
+Where births are officially registered, the full birth name entered onto a birth register or birth certificate may become the person's legal name by that fact alone.

 Maiden and married names

-The terms née (feminine) and né (masculine; both pronounced /neɪ/; from French né[e] 'born'), adopted into English from French, have been used to indicate a pre-marital or maiden name, or an original birth name that was later changed.

-The term née, having feminine grammatical gender, can be used to denote a woman's surname at birth that has been replaced or changed.
-In most English-speaking cultures, it is specifically applied to a woman's maiden name after her surname has changed due to marriage.
-The term né, having masculine grammatical gender, can be used to denote a man's surname at birth which has subsequently been replaced or changed.
-The diacritic marks (the acute accent) are considered significant to its spelling, and ultimately its meaning, but are sometimes omitted.
-According to Oxford University's Dictionary of Modern English Usage, the terms are typically placed after the current surname (e.g. 'Ann Smith, née Jones' or 'Adam Smith, né Jones').
-Because they are terms adopted into English from French, they do not have to be italicized, but often are.
+The terms née (feminine) and né (masculine; both pronounced /neɪ/; from French wikt:né#French|né[e] 'born') are used to indicate a pre-marital maiden name or a birth name that was later changed.
+The term née has feminine grammatical gender and is used to denote a woman's surname at birth; né is the equivalent term for men.
+In most English-speaking cultures, née is specifically used to indicate a woman's maiden name after her surname is changed due to marriage.
+The diacritic marks (the acute accent) are considered significant to its spelling, and ultimately its meaning, but they are sometimes omitted.
+According to Oxford University's Dictionary of Modern English Usage, the terms are typically placed after the current surname; for example, 'Ann Smith, née Jones' or 'Adam Smith, né Jones' would represent people with the birth surname 'Jones' and current surname 'Smith'.
+Because these terms were adopted into English from French, they do not have to be italicized, but often are.